6 Hip-Opening Stretches To Do During Pregnancy - Baby Chick

 • It can also help you cope with pregnancy’s psychological and emotional stress.

-• It not only helps you prepare for the birth of your child but can help you get into the habit of taking time out for yourself to rest and rejuvenate before the demands of parenting become overwhelming so that once your baby arrives, you’ll remember that you need to take care of yourself to be able to take care of him.
+• It can get you into the habit of taking time out for yourself to rest and rejuvenate before the demands of parenting become overwhelming.
+Once your baby arrives, you’ll remember that you need to take care of yourself to be able to take care of them.

 Share